 This all depends on what your perceptions of 'cheap ' are.
 The 'cheap' Windows laptops we've listed above all clock in for around £500/$600 as this is the bottom line for getting a serviceable mid-range Windows laptop with great all-round performance, a good display and usable storage.

 You could, of course, go for something cheaper, but you risk poor performance and stingy storage.
 For Windows laptops especially, spending a little more can get you a fair amount more.

 How much should I spend on a budget laptop?

-If you're after a decent affordable Chromebook, then up to around $400 will get you something that's powerful enough for day to day working and something that's well built with a good port selection.
+If you're after a decent affordable Chromebook, then up to around $400 will get you something that's powerful enough for day-to-day work and something that's well-built with a good port selection.